epsilonite/data-viz-project/README.md

 - Converting data types
 - Merging data from different sources

-Creating GeoJSON  to use for Javascript visualization SQL Databases: Individual sqlite databases for separate data sources and a master database
+Creating GeoJSON  to use for Javascript visualization<br>
+SQL Databases: Individual sqlite databases for separate data sources and a master database

 Data Engineering for GeoJSON: